Adapting your home: managing cognitive impairment and behaviour that challenges

 Storage lighting

-• Lighting in drawers and cupboards can make it easier to locate items
+• Lighting in drawers and cupboards can make it easier to locate items.

 • There are a number of simple battery-operated bolt on products available.